elordeiro/go-dsa/iters/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD-3 License.
 See the [LICENSE](../LICENSE) file for details.

 ---